Income Statements: How To Read & Use Them

 GAAP Income Statements

 GAAP income statements consist of several different business financial statements, including the balance sheet, the statement of owner’s equity, and the cash flow statement.
-This provides a detailed look at a company’s revenue and expenses, and standardizes how the information is presented to creditors and shareholders.
+This provides a detailed look at a company’s revenue and expenses, and it standardizes how the information is presented to creditors and shareholders.

 The Takeaway